 This eco-friendly and intelligent low-altitude passenger-grade autonomous aerial vehicle provides a low-altitude short-and-medium-haul transportation solution for future intelligent transportation.

 We’ve had our eye on this too “cool for school” flying craft for a while now, and they seem to be the darling of the PAV world.
-Of course, this is evolving so quickly a new star could rise out of nowhere but Blackfly still captures our imagination like no other PAV.
+Of course, this is evolving so quickly that a new star could rise out of nowhere but Blackfly still captures our imagination like no other PAV.

 Although Blackfly can only carry one person at this time, you do not need a pilot’s license to fly one in the USA.
+Blackfly is one of several personal flying vehicles you can purchase right now.

 They do require that all operators successfully complete the FAA Private Pilot written examination and also complete the company-mandated vehicle familiarization and operator training.
 Makes sense to us.